iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 # Connect Code and Data

-Even in its basic scenarios, commands like `dvc add`, `dvc push`, `dvc pull` described in the previous sections could be used independently and provide a basic useful framework to track, save and share models and large data files.
+Even in its basic scenarios, commands like `dvc add`, `dvc push`, `dvc pull` described in the previous page could be used independently and provide a basic useful framework to track, save and share models and large data files.
 To achieve full reproducibility though, we'll have to connect code and configuration with the data it processes to produce the result.